Fulfillment center vs Warehousing: Which is Best for Your Business?

 Fulfillment centers are physical spaces where customer orders are processed and fulfilled.
 These are usually designed to offer cost-efficient, fast eCommerce business order fulfillment.
 Depending on whether your orders are business-to-business (B2B) or business-to-consumer (B2C), they will go from the FC directly to retailers or your customers’ doorsteps.

 Many eCommerce retailers choose to sell through eCommerce channels because it eliminates the need for a physical space.
-Fulfillment centers enable eCommerce companies to outsource fulfillment, including shipping orders and storage space needs.
-It also saves them time, energy, and money, which can instead go directly to manage inventory.
+However, the challenges of in-house fulfillment such as managing storage, handling shipping logistics, and scaling operations efficiently—can quickly become overwhelming.
+Fulfillment centers enable eCommerce companies to outsource these processes, including shipping orders and storage space needs.
+This not only saves time, energy, and money but also allows businesses to focus more on managing inventory and growth.

 Fulfillment Center vs. Warehouse: The Similarities and Differences